TinkerBoard/tinkerboard.github.io/docs/developer-guide/tinker_board_3n/tinker_os_android.md

 cd ..
 ```

-If the config CONFIG_ANDROID_AVB_ROLLBACK_INDEX is enabled to support the u-boot rollback protection.
+If the config CONFIG_SPL_FIT_ROLLBACK_PROTECT is enabled to support the u-boot rollback protection.
 You will need to provide the options `-version-uboot` and `--rollback-index-uboot`.

 ```bash
 cd u-boot